stephanbcbauer/standards.catena-x.github.io/docs/resources.md

 > __BEWARE:__ We do not provide dedicated environments for single teams.
 We will provide a DEV, INT, and PRE-PROD
 > environment and teams will collectively use these environments together.
+> A list of available environments can be found [in the Catena-X Confluence](https://confluence.catena-x.net/pages/viewpage.action?pageId=25228715).

 Any environment beside DEV, INT and PRE-PROD should have a very specific use case like a fair or a special demonstration event.